 Unlike some of the other quiz makers we’ve reviewed so far, Riddle gives extensive customization options across all their plans – not limiting them to their most expensive options.

 That’s pretty refreshing, actually.
-So all users can customize their quizzes to match their sites.
+This lets all users customize their quizzes to match their sites.

 And let’s not forget global users.
 Riddle’s creator is localized into English, French, German, and Spanish.
-That’s cool for building your quizzes.
+That’s cool for building your quizzes with a multilingual team.